 In the common imagination, e-bikes are often associated with a kind of moped.
 “Press the button and they go without doing anything,” says the man on the street.
 But no: you have to pedal, electric bikes are designed to be 50/50 pedal assist with the rider doing half the work.

-The engine weighs, so does the battery.
-Sure, how to blame you.
+The engine weighs, and so does the battery.
+Sure, how to blame you?
 But technology, like in every other field, is making huge strides.
 Thus the motors and batteries become smaller and lighter.
 ST3IKE integrate batteries with the frames, they become one with the bicycle.
-In a certain sense, they “disappear”, not only from sight but also from the sensation of being a burden, an encumbrance.
+In a certain sense, they “disappear” from sight and the sensation of being a burden, an encumbrance.

-For the cyclist, urban or otherwise, aesthetics matters.
+For the cyclist, urban or otherwise, aesthetics matter.
 And how it counts.
-And electric bikes are clunky, big, ugly.
+And electric bikes are clunky, big, and ugly.
 Unsightly.

 False: or rather, it was true in the past.
 Design is a mantra that cannot be given up even in the electric field and ST3IKE make everyone’s heads spin for their magnificent design.

 Rest assured, therefore, you will not go unnoticed.

 If we are talking about e-bikes, therefore bicycles, “vehicles equipped with an electric auxiliary motor with a maximum continuous rated power of 250W whose power supply is progressively reduced and finally interrupted when the vehicle reaches 25 kmh (15.5 mph) or sooner if the cyclist stops pedalling”, then no. As stated in Directive 2002/24 EC, and the UK’s EAPC legislation, e-bikes of this type are bicycles in all respects and therefore do not need a license plate, that is, they must not be registered.
 Riding an e-bike really is as simple as that.

 You are permitted to ride your electric bike with no insurance, registration and license and even no helmet, but you must be over the age of 14.